-The 2017 starters will be our third intake of apprentices onto this Higher Apprenticeship in embedded electronic systems design and development.The application process is now open and will close on 17th March 2017.
+The 2017 starters will be our third intake of apprentices onto this Higher Apprenticeship in embedded electronic systems design and development.The application process is now closed.

 This is a unique apprenticeship designed to meet the specific requirements of our growing business.

 This structured Higher Apprenticeship will give successful candidates the opportunity to study for a degree whilst working on exciting and challenging work placements.

 Earn while you learn with a competitive salary and an excellent benefits package including pension, private medical insurance and onsite gyms.